 - Joshua Hall, West Virginia University

-George Crowley on “taking over” a finance faculty position:
+George Crowley on “taking over” departments and tenure track lines:

 So, we’ve been very lucky at Troy.
 We had a big gift, that let us hire a whole bunch of people all at once, and we kind of were able to take over, for lack of a better term, but it’s still, there’s little spots where we’ve been able to make little incremental changes over and above.
 So, we had a finance faculty member retire, and we were able to go and hire Thomas Hogan.
 He’s an economist, but he had enough finance background that we were able to kind of use that.
 And so that’s an interesting line that we were kind of like able to take, and it’s just little incremental things like that.